About

 Built for operators who don’t need motivation—they need accuracy.

-Built as a decision model that makes self-honesty operational.
+Built as an AI strategic decision assistant that makes self-honesty operational.

 Non-clinical by design.